arsari/ePortfolio/enhancement/CS340-databases/README.md

 ## Overview

-A web application that works with existing databases from animal shelters to identify and categorize available dogs to train for different types of rescue, such as water rescue, mountain or wilderness rescue, locating humans after a disaster, or finding a specific human by tracking their scent.
+I have to design and develop a web application that works with existing databases from animal shelters to identify and categorize available dogs to train for different types of rescue, such as water rescue, mountain or wilderness rescue, locating humans after a disaster, or finding a specific human by tracking their scent.
 The application helps interact with and visualize individual dog profiles to train from a MongoDB database.

 Through a user-friendly, intuitive client-facing web application dashboard, the user reduces errors and training time.
 The software design pattern used for this multi-tier application is the Model View Controller (MVC).
 Additionally, a RESTful protocol extends the HTTP protocol to give an application programming interface (API).